goauthentik/authentik/website/docs/flow/context/index.md

 When `error_on_invalid_score` (TODO) is set to false on a captcha stage, after the execution of the captcha stage, this object will be set in the flow context.

-It contains two keys, `score` which is the score received from the configured captcha URL, and `stage`, which is a reference to the captcha stage that executed the test.
+It contains two keys, `response` which is the raw response from the specified captcha verification URL, and `stage`, which is a reference to the captcha stage that executed the test.

 #### Consent stage